 Among many pieces Herrmann composed for the concert hall are a Symphony, a String Quartet, a suite based on "The Devil and Daniel Webster", a tribute to the soldiers of WWII called "For the Fallen", the Opera "Wuthering Heights" and a cantata called "Moby Dick".
 Apparently Herrmann's father had worked as a whaler so Herman Melville's story about a whale may have resonated with the composer.
 Many of these concert works have been recorded and are available on CD.

-Herrmann wrote the theme music used for the first season of The Twilight Zone, and he scored many episodes including "Eye Of The Beholder" which consistently tops polls for people's favourite episode, plus "Walking Distance" and "Living Doll" among others.
+Herrmann wrote the theme music used for the first season of The Twilight Zone, and he scored many episodes including "Eye Of The Beholder" which consistently tops polls for people's favourite episode, plus "Walking Distance", "Living Doll" and "Little Girl Lost" among others.
 (Here is a video with Herrmann's music for the episode Walking Distance with synchronised hand-written score.)
 Herrmann's Season One theme was replaced in later seasons by the now well-known spooky tune which starts by repeating 4 notes.
 This 2nd theme for The Twilight Zone was compiled from fragments of library music composed by the Romanian-born classical and ballet composer Marius Constant who studied and lived in France where he died in May 2004 at the age of 79.

 Herrmann also provided incidental music for various episodes of several TV series including a number of westerns and "The Alfred Hitchcock Hour" when the original "Alfred Hitchcock Presents" series became hour-long shows in the early 1960s.
 Among his music for "The Alfred Hitchcock Hour" are the episodes "A Home Away from Home", "The Jar" and "Death Scene", though music from the series (by Lyn Murray and Bernard Herrmann) was frequently re-used in later stories.
 For the episode "The Jar" Herrmann uses the famous Gregorian Hymn called the Dies Irae.
 To illustrate this here is Part 2 of 4 of "The Jar" on youtube where you can hear the melody starting at 6:12 and at 9:21.
 Interestingly this episode was remade in the 1980s for "Alfred Hitchcock Presents" where it was directed by Tim Burton with music by Danny Elfman who cites Herrmann as a major influence.
 The main theme people remember from Alfred Hitchcock Presents is the "Funeral March of a Marionette" by 19th Century French composer Charles Gounod.